Classes will start on time. Clients should arrive 10 minutes prior to scheduled start of class.

 Dogs will use specified area on premises for potty use.
 Dog waste will be collected and deposited in assigned garbage container behind building.
 Poop bags are the responsibility of the owner.

-Dogs should be on leads no longer than 6 feet in length, preferably 3-4 feet so that owners have total control.
+Dogs should be on leads no longer than 4 feet in length, so that owners have total control.
 No retractable leashes are permitted.

 Flat collars, harnesses and Martingale collars are permitted.
 No prong, slip or choke collars are to be used in class.